robenkleene/design-references/after-effects/after-effects.md

 ## Tips

+- There does not appear to be a way to reveal the project in the Finder in After Effects
 - If you encounter an error trying to import `mov` files, try changing the extension to `mp4`.
 - Hold `⌘` to disable snapping
 - To fix a broken file reference, e.g., if a file has been moved or renamed, right-click and select "Replace Footage > File..."